-There is a paucity of research in an English (and British) context on saltmarsh denitrification dynamics (notwithstanding Blackwell et al., 2010; Koch et al., 1992).
-However, given the potential for this process to remove excess available nitrogen that would otherwise pollute the marine ecosystem (Ashok & Hait, 2015), there are two main aims and two associated objectives with this work, exploring denitrification dynamics in intact saltmarshes across England.
+There is a paucity of research in an English (and British) context on coastal feature denitrification dynamics (notwithstanding Blackwell et al., 2010; Koch et al., 1992).
+However, given the potential for this process to remove excess available nitrogen that would otherwise pollute the marine ecosystem (Ashok & Hait, 2015), there are two main aims and four associated objectives with this research.